bigbowlz/simple_arb_bot/README.md

     BTC#BTC_iCAN - 0x49AeF2C4005Bf572665b09014A563B5b9E46Df21
     USDC#USDC_iCAN - 0xa9efDEf197130B945462163a0B852019BA529a66

-#### Run the arb bot using the following command from the root directory.
+#### Step 2.
+Run the arb bot, and log the balances of all tokens in the arbitrage contract in `balance_logs.csv`.
+Run the command from the root directory.
 ```
-python data_collection\&analysis/trade.py
+chmod +x scripts/run_bot.sh && ./scripts/run_bot.sh
 ```